Skip to main content

 • tools execute

-• reduce() appends the latest trajectory to state
+• reduce() appends the latest trajectory (the sequence of decisions and observations across steps) to state

-Use it when the task is open-ended and the next useful action depends on the latest observation.
+Use it when the task is open-ended and the next useful action depends on the latest observation (the result returned by the environment after an action executes).
 Primary example:

 • examples/patterns/react.py